jdevfullstack/github-stats-guide/README.md

 a spam.
 So, in order to achieve this, you want to focus on a pull request even simply changing something at the README file of others.
 What I did was adding a Page View.
-If you click the README file of others
+If you click the README file of others, then click the edit button, it will automatically create a fork (your copy of that particular repo) (we'll return to forking later to generate stars).